concussionjs/concussionjs-core/README.md

 ```

 *The '-g' option will make the 'cjs' and 'cjs-proxy' bin-script available system-wide (usually linked from '/usr/local/bin')*

+*__IMPORTANT NOTE__: You have to install the library with the '-g' extension because the libraries have dependencies to the global npm root directory*

 ### 2. Configuring the server (config.json)